Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 All with that incredible weight of him grinding slowly and powerfully against her pelvis, reminding her just how *much* strength she was being ruled by right now…and how safe she was.
 When he teased her nipple with his teeth she moaned, *loud,* and it was way too early for that yet…wasn’t it?

 Then he brought his *other* hand into play, brushing it lovingly down her cheek.
-Tender, gentle...not what she wanted.
+Tender, gentle... not what she wanted.
 She somehow worked her hand loose, took his wrist and guided his massive mitt onto her throat instead.

 The last coherent thing she could remember until she woke up late the next morning was the way he got the message, flipped her over, and took hold of her hair.